Updated: December 28, 2023

 “Oh, I get it now.
 You can decide to sell your shares at a higher price than how much you bought it.
 But what if I want to buy them at the same price as you did, P53?” he said.

 “You can, but you’d have to find someone willing to sell at that price,” I answered.
 “And in my case, I would have to find someone who will be willing to buy them at P55 per share.”

 “So how would we do that?” he asked.

 “Well, you go to the stock market and sort of announce it there.
 For me, I would also do the same thing.
 And the people in the stock market will automatically match the buyers and the sellers and process the transactions for us,” I answered.

-“Because people buy and sell their stocks everyday and these numbers tell how much the price of each share was bought and sold.
-It also says how many shares exchanged ownership, that’s what the number under the volume column means.
+“Because people buy and sell their stocks every day, and these numbers tell how much the price of each share was bought and sold.
+It also says how many shares have exchanged ownership; that’s what the number under the volume column means.
 This table also has a lot of other information on what happened today in the stock market.”

 “Okay,” he replied intently.

 “The prices change every day.
-Sometimes it goes up, sometimes it goes down – many factors affect it but at the most basic level – it’s dictated by how people feel about the particular company.
+Sometimes it goes up, sometimes it goes down – many factors affect it, but at the most basic level – it’s dictated by how people feel about the particular company.
 When people believe that the company will do well, many will buy shares, and the price can go up.
-But if they feel that the business will do bad, more people might sell their shares and that’s how the price could go down.”
+But if they feel that the business will do badly, more people might sell their shares, and that’s how the price could go down.”

 “I see,” he said quietly.
-He was obviously getting information overload.
+He was obviously getting information overloaded.
 Moreover, I already saw that my friend was about ready to go and we’d have to leave their house soon.
 And so I tried to end the conversation with a piece of advice.